Virtual Reality + Cognitive Training for Mild Cognitive Impairment

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is virtual reality and cognitive training safe for people with mild cognitive impairment?
+What prior data suggests that this virtual reality and computerized cognitive intervention is safe for older adults with mild cognitive impairment?

 This trial is for adults over 55 with heart failure (Stage C) and mild cognitive issues, like memory or concentration problems.
 They must speak English and have someone to report on their daily activities.
 It's not for those with advanced heart failure, significant vision/hearing issues, major neurological/psychiatric conditions, life-threatening illnesses besides heart failure, or recent cognitive training.Inclusion Criteria